 - The dog causes any injury after being designated “potentially dangerous.”

 - The dog causes serious injury to a human.

 Dangerous dogs are banned within Cedar Rapids city limits.

 Our attorneys know that all breeds of dogs have the potential to be dangerous.
-If you have been bitten by a dog in Iowa, the dog bite lawyers at Hupy and Abraham will use local and state laws to ensure that you get all the compensation you need to recover from your injury.
+If you have been bitten by a dog in Iowa, the Cedar Rapids dog bite attorneys at Hupy and Abraham will use local and state laws to ensure that you get all the compensation you need to recover from your injury.
 To schedule a free consultation, contact Hupy and Abraham at 888-807-2752.